vision72/-100DaysofMLCode/4.averma12/LOG.md

 Use of decoder?
 Need to review fast.ai's lesson on image segmentation Added Leaky Relu and one cycle LR to CNN using no cuda.
 Really good accuracy

+# Day 79
+All you need is a good init paper reading
+Unicode